luomus/laji-api/breaking-changes.md

 ## Access token

+There's no need to order new access tokens.
+How the access token is passed in the requests has changed though.

 Access token isn't accepted as a query parameter `access_token` anymore.
 Instead, it's passed as a Bearer token authentication.
-Simply put it to `Authorization` header as `Bearer <token>`.
+Simply put it to `Authorization` header as `Bearer <ACCESS TOKEN>`.

 What used to be: